memoryleak47/variadic-generics/0000-variadic-generics.md

 ```
 ## The Asterisk Syntax

-The Asterisk Syntax combines tuples and variadic functions and templates.<br />
+The Asterisk Syntax allows to create<br />
-A function- or template- parameter prefixed by an asterisk `*` will automatically fold all following arguments into a tuple.
+- functions with a variable amount of parameters, and
+- generics with a variable amount of generic parameters<br />
+by folding this variable amount of parameters into one tuple paramter of variable size, which in turn may be processed using `..`.

 #### in Type Parameters in definitions
 ```rust